-Issue Resolution
+Issue

 On 16 July 2020, the UK Government released a consultation document on the remedy to the issues.
 This identified a proposed treatment for pension members affected.
 Following this Hymans Robertson (actuary) contacted the Council to advise them that the proposed remedy indicated that the estimated liability included in the IAS19 report for 2019/20 should be reduced as the basis for determining who the remedy applied to was more onerous than the actuary's previous estimate.

-3. Council Dwellings Audit Adjustment

-Renfrewshire Council owns a number of council dwellings which are valued for inclusion in the annual accounts based on a number of factors, including the average weekly rent charge.
+3. Council Dwellings Audit Adjustment Conclusion: Management corrected for this in the Renfrewshire Council owns a number of council dwellings which are valued for inclusion in the annual accounts based on a number of factors, including the average weekly rent charge. audited annual accounts. dwellings which are valued for inclusion in the annual accounts based on a number of factors, audited annual accounts.